jcupitt/argh-steroids-webgl/README.md

 * There's no sound.

 * The fullscreen code seems to be broken in Safari.
+Mouse input seems to be broken in Firefox.

 * Collision detection is just touching circles, we could look at the geometry as well to get pixel-perfect detection.